Plugging in color

 Charleston, W. Va.

 Coins are great tools in stabilizing toilets and no rust emerges when mopping around them.
 Also, coins work well as washers if you need extra and are in a pinch.
-You can drill or tap coins without causing much damage.
-Plus, you can find them nearly everywhere.
-The best thing is they never rust when they are wet, so they can be used for multiple jobs if needed.

 Are you tired of dealing with sticky bars of duct seal that really don’t stick or seal?
 Here’s a guaranteed unique way to seal off underground conduit raceways or guaranteed feeder raceways entering a building.
 I use a can of insulating foam sealant to spray the top of the raceway and let it set.
 It expands and seals the entire raceway and makes it completely airtight.
 It also prevents condensation and airflow while keeping dirt and other junk from falling into the raceway.